TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 TypoScript templates are used to drive frontend rendering.

-As a minimal amount of TypoScript will *always* be necessary to tell TYPO3 CMS which templating method to use.
+A minimal amount of TypoScript will *always* be necessary to tell TYPO3 CMS which templating method to use.
 It could be any of the following.